ef10007/Data_structures/README.md

 1. Big Theta (Θ)

 `
-Function with input that is a list of size N:
+Function with input that is a list of size N: <br />
    For each value in list:
     Print the value
 `